At a glance: quick planning info for Deadvlei and Sossusvlei

-I’ll start out by saying I hate the desert.
+I hate the desert.
 It sucks the life right out of me.
 But I’m not one to hide from things, like the sand.
 Instead, I go out and find the best frikin sand I can!
-The Namib Desert is the oldest in the world, which makes it really cool and I gravitate towards places like this, because they remind me of me (except for the age).
-Besides, I was there with a lovely lady that loves deserts, so it’s not like I had a choice.
+Hence, Deadvlei and Sossusvlei in Namib Naukluft National Park, inside the oldest desert on the planet.
+Because the best kind of sand is old, I guess?

-The Namib Naukluft National Park, in particular the Sossusvlei area, is the epitome of Namibia.
-It’s that place with the famous tree skeletons everlastingly posing on the cracked, dry, pink earth with bright orange sand dunes in the background.
-Imagine if you add an oryx into the mix—epic.
+Namib Naukluft NP, in particular the Sossusvlei area, is the epitome of Namibia.
+It’s that place with the famous tree skeletons I'm sure you've seen pictures of, posing on the cracked, dry, pink earth with bright orange sand dunes in the background.
+So no, even I wouldn’t miss a visit here.

 But yeah.
 So.
 Much.
 Sand.